Cong launches logo, website of its 'Bharat Jodo Yatra' from Kanyakumari to Kashmir | Politics

 - India

-The Congress on Tuesday launched the logo, tagline and website of its upcoming 'Bharat Jodo Yatra' which it said was necessitated in national interest due to growing economic inequality, social polarisation and political division in the country.
+The Congress Tuesday launched the logo, tagline and website of its upcoming 'Bharat Jodo Yatra' which, it said, was necessitated in national interest due to ''growing economic inequality, social polarisation and political division'' in the country.

 The Opposition party also hopes to rejuvenate its cadre and enhance mass contact through the campaign.